Aquaveo/xmscore/Doxygen/DoxygenMainpage.md

 Testing {#Testing}
 -------

 The code has numerous unit tests which use the [CxxTest](http://cxxtest.com/) framework.
 A good way to see how to use the code is to look at the unit tests.
 Unit tests are located at the bottom of .cpp files within a "#if CXX_TEST" code block.
 Header files that are named with ".t.h" contain the test suite class definitions.
-Files used in testing are found in the [test_files] (https://public.git.erdc.dren.mil/computational-analysis-and-mechanics/Filigree/tree/aquaveo/test_files) folder.

 The Code {#TheCode}
 --------